 The text field in the landmark feature class that describes the landmark.
 This field might contain values like "Alan's Hardware Store" for driving directions or "the printer station" for walking directions, so that directives might appear as Turn right at Alan's Hardware Store, or Pass by the printer station.
 It will be on your left.

 This field is used typically with walking directions to associate landmarks with a specific floor levels of buildings.

 This Yes/No field lets you specify whether the landmark feature class should use a custom search radius or the default one, which is 50 feet.
 (The 50-foot default search radius could be changed through ArcObjects, so it is recommended you set a search tolerance for each landmarks source.)

 The size of the search radius.
 In general, when a route passes by a landmark within the search radius, it is reported in the directions.
 The units for this field are specified under Units.

 The units of the Tolerance value that specify a search radius.
 In general, when a route passes by a landmark within the search radius, it is reported in the directions.

 The Road Detail tab is split into two frames: Network Attribute Mappings and Field Mappings.

 Network Attribute Mappings frame

-Road Class Attribute provides specific directions for different types of roads and other linear features.
+Road Class Attribute provides specific directions for different types of roads.
 It is a descriptor attribute of type integer whose values are as follows:

 |Road class value||Type of road class||Example directions text|